Cannabis Roots Have Health Benefits in Modern Medicine

 Menstruation, Childbirth, Menopause

 Roots have been used across the world to help with women’s pain in labour and during menstruation.
 These contain friedelin, a compound that is also used as an aphrodisiac in India, Sri Lanka, Java, and West Africa.
 Friedelin is able to balance estrogen levels during menopause and to encourage menstruation.
-Lignans are also present in the root and these can be used in treating cancer.
+Cancer fighitng Lignans are also present in the root.

 In Chinese medicine, women going through a difficult labour were once given a juice or decoction made from cannabis root.
-The juice would also be used to encourage expulsion of a retained placenta and to stop postpartum hemorrhage.
+The healers would also use the juice to expell retained placenta, and to stop postpartum hemorrhaging.

 The anti-inflammatory properties of friedelin have been explored recently by modern science, but they were no secret to the Persian philosopher Ibn Sina in his Canon of Medicine from the 12th century and to medical practitioners in Argentina.
 They were used either orally or topically.
 Research has shown that the cannabis root is similar to paracetamol in its abilities to break a fever.
 You can boil them down to create a juice.